ibm-cloud-docs/vpc/vsi_is_manage_instances.md

 [Select availability]{: tag-green}

 Confidential computing with Intel SGX for VPC is available only in the Dallas (us-south) and Frankfurt (eu-de) regions.
+Confidential computing with Intet TDX for VPC is available only in the Washington DC (us-east) region.
-{: note}
+{: preview

 You can update a virtual server instance and change the `confidential_compute_mode` property by using the API.
 Use the ibmcloud `update-instance` command.
 Make a `PATCH /instances` request and specify a new value for the `confidential_compute_mode` property.
-To enable confidential computing, change this value to `sgx`.
+To enable confidential computing, change this value to `sgx` or `tdx`.

 ```sh
 curl -X PATCH "$vpc_api_endpoint/v1/instances/$instance_id?version=2024-10-17&generation=2" -H "Authorization: Bearer $iam_token" -d '{"confidential_compute_mode": "sgx"}'